Background of the Russo-Georgian War: Russian interests

+Two major pipelines were constructed in Georgia in the 1990s and the 2000s – the Baku-Supsa and the Baku-Tbilisi-Ceyhan pipelines.
+In the mid-1990s, Georgia, Azerbaijan and Turkey launched the project called "New Silk Road" to construct these pipelines.
+The Baku-Supsa pipeline opened in 1998 and provided Azerbaijan with a first export pipeline not under Russian control, allowing Azerbaijan to diminish its dependence on the Russian routes such as Soviet-era Baku–Novorossiysk pipeline to export its oil.
+Baku-Tbilisi-Ceyhan was opened in 2006 and it transported oil from Azerbaijan and Kazakhstan.
+The Georgian routes were transporting over million barrels of oil per day by 2008.
+Additionally, Georgia constructed a Kulevi oil terminal in 2007.

-Russia leveraged the "frozen conflict" scheme by establishing purely pro-Russian areas that can be controlled by Russia without much resistance by means of ethnic cleansing and by managing to gain the status of the negotiator, and thereafter to actually prevent peaceful settlement to subdue Georgia.
+Russia leveraged the "frozen conflict" scheme in Georgia by establishing purely pro-Russian areas that can be controlled by Russia without much resistance by means of ethnic cleansing and by managing to gain the status of the negotiator, and thereafter to actually prevent peaceful settlement to subdue Georgia.
 In early 90s, it was the GRU that was responsible for providing Abkhaz and South Ossetian military with weapons and instructions.
 According to Estonian source, GRU officer Anton Surikov (also known as Mansur Nachoev in the North Caucasus) is believed to be one of the organizers of the war in Abkhazia.
 Surikov also participated in the overthrowing of independent Georgia's first president Zviad Gamsakhurdia.
 Russian involvement in Georgia in the 90s was one of the first uses of hybrid warfare tactics whereas the Russian invading troops fought secretly in the conflict areas and after Russian victory, they became peacekeepers.
 Russia has been portraying the Georgian conflicts as ethnic ones.
-Russian propaganda focused on a "genocide" perpetrated by Georgia against "small nations" to influence international opinion against Georgia.
+Russian propaganda focused on a "genocide" purportedly perpetrated by Georgia against "small nations" to influence international opinion against Georgia.
 The territorial dispute on Abkhazia and South Ossetia is actually the conflict between Russia and Georgia.